sentry-demos/unreal/README.md

 Dsn="https://your-dsn@your-org.ingest.sentry.io/project-id"
 ```

 **Note:** For security reasons, it's recommended to use environment variables instead of hardcoding the DSN in configuration files.
+The environment variable `SENTRY_DSN` will override any DSN set in the configuration file.

 ## Debug Symbol Upload